"we can not compete

 Wundor Poetry Contest 2017 | Closing Date: 31-May-17Details:

 The prize for the competition will be £500.
+Open to 16 year and over.
 The winning poet will also have their work published on the Wundor website, and will be strongly considered for print publication.The prize-winners will receive multiple copies of any Wundor publication which includes their work.
 Each entry may consist of up to six poems of unlimited length.
 The poems must react in some way to the theme of ‘Spring’, but poets are encouraged to use the theme innovatively.
 Entrants retain the copyright to all submitted work, but the poems must be previously unpublished.
 The contest will be judged by an impartial, external judge.
 We will be appointing the judge within the next week.
-The competition is based in the UK.
+The competition is based in the UK and judged by Caroline Price.

 Entry Fee: £10 for an entry of up to six poems